bocoup/aria-at-automation-driver/src-macos/README.md

 instead, it sends TCP messages on the local network when any software uses the macOS text-to-speech system.

+## Prequisites

+You must secure Apple Inc.'s permission to develop for their platform.
+[Create an Apple ID](https://appleid.apple.com).
+As of October 2022, the company does not charge a fee for this account.

 ## Installation

 To build and install the voice on the local system:

+1. Install Xcode through the Apple App Store
-1. Run `sudo xcodebuild install DSTROOT=/`
+2. Run `sudo xcodebuild install DSTROOT=/`
-2. Run `sudo pkill -f com.apple.speech.speechsynthesisd`
+3. Run `sudo pkill -f com.apple.speech.speechsynthesisd`

 ## Usage